Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 """

-def __init__( self, param_decls: Sequence[str] | None = None, default=DEFAULT_JOBS, expose_value=False, show_default=True, type=int, help=_("Number of parallel jobs.
-Defaults to one less than available CPUs."), **kwargs, ) -> None: if not param_decls: param_decls = ("--jobs",) kwargs.setdefault("callback", self.validate_jobs) super().__init__( param_decls=param_decls, default=default, expose_value=expose_value, show_default=show_default, type=type, help=help, **kwargs, )
+def __init__( self, param_decls: Sequence[str] | None = None, default="auto", expose_value=False, show_default=True, type=JobCount(), help=_( "Number of parallel jobs.
+Accepts an integer, 'auto' (one fewer " "than the host's logical CPUs) or 'max' (all logical CPUs).
+0 runs " "sequentially." ), **kwargs, ) -> None: if not param_decls: param_decls = ("--jobs",) kwargs.setdefault("callback", self.validate_jobs) super().__init__( param_decls=param_decls, default=default, expose_value=expose_value, show_default=show_default, type=type, help=help, **kwargs, )

 [docs] class TimerOption(ExtraOption): """A pre-configured option that is adding a ``--time``/``--no-time`` flag to print elapsed time at the end of CLI execution.
 The start time is made available in the context in ``ctx.meta[click_extra.context.START_TIME]``. """